Today I want to share with you the typical scenario from the life of a traveling photographer.

 Step 4 – Final Touches in Photoshop

 The final step was quick and easy.
-I added vignetting and made a middle of the image a bit brighter.
+I added vignetting and made the middle of the image a bit brighter.

 Total time: 10min